 You might also like

-10 Fairtrade products you didn’t realise were vegan2 January, 2020
+Fairtrade products you didn’t know were vegan2 January, 2024

 Take the standard supermarket product.
 We buy it, consume it, discard it.
 But we all know that a product’s life is longer than that.
 Fairtrade works to shed light on what happens before you buy a product but what happens after you discard it matters too.